-This week, I watched one of my all-time favorite business interviews once again, in which Anthony Robbins interviews Steve Wynn, owner of the Wynn hotel (and others) in Las Vegas.
-I’ve written about this interview and it’s implication to your practice in the new environment of ACO’s here.
+I watched one of my all-time favorite business interviews once again, in which Anthony Robbins interviews Steve Wynn, owner of the Wynn hotel (and others) in Las Vegas.
+I’ve written about this interview and it’s implication to your physical therapy business private practice.

 Anthony Robbins asked Wynn about the importance of the ‘human experience’ that guests experienced at the Wynn hotel, and what it took to remain competitive in the current economy.
 Steve Wynn’s answer was reflective of his ‘midas touch’ with which he helped redefine the spirit of Las Vegas and ended up in the Forbes 500 list with a personal net worth of $2.5 billion.

 This interview, and key insights from visionaries around us, can help you create your own ‘midas touch’ as we move forward through 2016 for physical therapy business.

 Steve Wynn also revealed insights such as “My dad taught me to stick to simple ideas, and this has kept me a happy, happy person” and “Anything that increases someone’s self esteem is much more powerful than money”.

 As private practice owners, we tend to get wrapped up with questions such as “How much of a bonus should I give the staff” and “How do I get staff to put in more hours” and “What should the benefits be?”.
 Although these things are important, they are not the fundamental drivers behind staff motivation.